haivuw/react-router-infer/README.md

 })

 // useSearch
-const { search, setSearch, invalidRoute } = useSearch({
+const { search, setSearch, isInvalidRoute } = useSearch({
   from: '/:id',
 })
 // search/setSearch can be undefined
+if (isInvalidRoute)
-if (invalidRoute) throw new Error('useSearch is being called out of /:id route')
+  throw new Error('useSearch is being called out of "/:id" route')
-// search/setSearch is defined after checking invalidRoute setSearch({
+// search/setSearch is defined after checking isInvalidRoute setSearch({
   page: search.page + 1,
 })